 Registration requirements differ nationally and participants must also register at ‘YRE Connect’ on the homepage which facilitates global collaboration.

 There are three age categories in the international competition 11-14, 15-18 and 19-21.
 It is the participant's age on the day they submit their entry to the national competition that must be given and defines which age category they enter.
+Those submitting a group project must submit in the age category of the oldest member of their team.

 Environmental themes students might cover include climate change, biodiversity, water, litter, etc.

 The winning article, photograph or photographic essay and video from each age category can be submitted to the international competition by National Operators.
 Submissions must meet all of the international acceptance criteria, detailed below.
+Joint winners will not be accepted.

 The international jury selects and awards a winning article, photograph and video in each age category, as well as a runner up,or runners up.The Jury is at liberty not to award in the case of too few submissions and to give more than one award in the case of exceptional entries in one or more age categories.